msg-byu/getting-started/README.md

 ```

 Now go to [GitHub](https://github.com/) and click on your project's
 repository.
-Since GitHub automatically takes you to the master branch
+Since GitHub automatically takes you to the main branch
 nothing will look different.
 To see your changes click on the
-`Branch: master` button and select 'dev' from the drop-down menu.
+`Branch: main` button and select 'dev' from the drop-down menu.
 Now
 all your changes should be visible.
-To add these changes to your master
+To add these changes to your main
 branch we're going to use a pull request.
 Near the top of the list of
 files for your repository there should be a line that says something
-like `this branch is 1 commit ahead of master` then a button that says
+like `this branch is 1 commit ahead of main` then a button that says
 'new pull request'.
 Click the button, on the next page find the
 button that says `create pull request`.
 Now we wait.
 Come back to your
 repository in 10-15 minutes and click on the pull request tab near the